ibm-cloud-docs/vpc/load-balancers.md

 {{site.data.keyword.cloud_notm}} Application Load Balancer and Network Load Balancer both integrate with private catalogs to centrally manage access to products in the {{site.data.keyword.cloud_notm}} catalog and your own catalogs.
 You can customize your private catalogs to allow or disallow load balancer provisioning to specific users in your account.
 For more information, see [Customizing what's available in your private catalogs](/docs/account?topic=account-restrict-by-user).

+## Pricing metrics
+{: #lb-pricing-metrics}

+ALB's and NLB's determine their pricing based on the following metrics.

+*Instance hours per month:* Measures the number of hours ALB or NLB is used per calendar month.

+*Data processed:* Measures how much data, in gigabytes (GB), that is processed by ALB or NLB in a calendar month.

 ## Application load balancer data flow
 {: #alb-data-flow}